-AB 3151, as amended, Gipson.
-Tobacco products: retail license: penalty.
+AB 1409, as introduced, Gipson.
 Intermodal roadability inspection program.

 Existing law authorizes an ocean marine terminal that receives and dispatches intermodal chassis, as defined, to conduct an intermodal roadability inspection program in lieu of other provisions that require every operator of certain types of vehicles to cause the vehicle to be inspected at least every 90 days, or more often to ensure safe operation.
 Existing law establishes criteria for an ocean marine terminal to meet in order to be eligible to conduct the inspection program, including, among others, that more than 1,000 chassis are based at the ocean marine terminal, and that the terminal, following the 2 most recent terminal inspections, has received satisfactory compliance ratings, as specified.
 Existing law specifies what is required to be inspected on the chassis, including, among other things, the brake system components, suspension systems, and vehicle connecting devices.
 Existing law requires the signature, under penalty of perjury, of the ocean marine terminal operator or an authorized representative that the inspection has been performed.
-Existing law requires records of inspections of AB 3151 -2- those intermodal chassis be kept at the relevant ocean marine terminal for 90 days.
+Existing law requires records of inspections of those intermodal chassis be kept at the relevant ocean marine terminal for 90 days.